RickJanssen500/S3-portfolio/learningoutcomesGP.md

       | _trying out the future message_ |

-      This message shows that the time the user selected is in the future, the system automaticly changed the dat/Time to the now posistion and shows the user the messsage as shown up here.
+      This message shows that the time the user selected is in the future, the system automatically changed the date/Time to the now position and shows the user the message as shown up here.

       For the error message above I wrote a function that checks if the date is in the future.
-      If this is the case it wil set the time/date to now and show the user the message.
+      If this is the case it will set the time/date to now and show the user the message.
       If the time is not in the future this function make sure the message is not shown to the user anymore
       | ![image](https://user-images.githubusercontent.com/84378377/171589348-f6ca2344-fe25-4262-aca1-5c8a1e046972.png) |
       | :--: |
       | _Time in future function_ |

-      For the appilication I made the heatmap using Highchart.
+      For the application I made the heatmap using Highchart.
 I set everything up so the data would be displayed in the right color and in the right position in the map.

-      In the frontend I added architecture by making seperated files for the Javascript and CSS instead of having them inline in the html.
+      In the frontend I added architecture by making separated files for the Javascript and CSS instead of having them inline in the html.
       This gives a better organized view of the frontend.
       | ![image](https://user-images.githubusercontent.com/84378377/171600295-db80247d-9252-40d7-9d59-2151604fb74d.png) |
       | :--: |